Making a complaint about another doctor

 - made sexual advances towards patients or carried out inappropriate examinations.

-The above are only examples and not an exhaustive list.
 Guidance in relation to professional conduct and ethics for doctors can be found in the Guide to Professional Conduct and Ethics for Registered Medical Practitioners.pdf.

 - A relevant medical disability